top of page

 From the bottom of the canyon, the spectacle is not lacking either.
 Strong winds that funnel between the mountains carry the fog at high speed.
 As a result, the scenery changes constantly, offering well-deserved ideal shooting conditions.

-Be warned, you will not find any kiosks during your day in the canyon, unlike other hiking routes in the national park (see my post n°4 on this subject).
+Be warned, you will not find any kiosks during your day in the canyon, unlike other hiking routes in the national park (read my article n°4 on this subject).
 This means that you need to be self-sufficient in terms of water and food for the day.
 You also won't be able to purchase a rain poncho, and rain can catch you off guard at any moment.

 My equipment: FERRINO Trekker Rain Cape.
 The 100% waterproof, comfortable protection with a front opening.
 Perfect coverage for the backpack.
 Check it out here.